noders-team/service/docs/mainnet-networks/osmosis.md

 Explore the API references for the various libraries that are used in the Solana Mobile Stack.

 ## Usefull resources
-See the API for the various client libraries implemented for [Mobile Wallet Adapter](/getting-started/overview#mobile-wallet-adapter).
+See the API for the various client libraries implemented for.

 <CardLayout autoFitEnabled={false}>
     <SmallCard